b-man/xcode-tools/README.md

 	SDKROOT				- This points to the specified SDK folder (e.g. <DevFolder>/SDKs/<specified sdk>.sdk).

 	PATH				- This contains all resolved paths for the Developer folder, the SDK, and the Toolchain.

+	TARGET_TRIPLE			- This is set to an llvm target triple that is associated with the currently selected SDK.

 	IOS_DEPLOYMENT_TARGET		- If MACOSX_DEPLOYMENT_TARGET isn't specified and this is, this will be passed to the called tool.